RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/services/README.md

 * Developed during the lab using Che:
   * Start with a template repository/
   * Deploy and test with a default data model to learn about Graphback and GraphQL.
-  * Update the `datamodel.graphql` file to match the MongoDB collection schema.
+  * Update the `datamodel.graphql` file to match the PostgreSQL table schema.
   * Redeploy using `nodeshift` CLI and verify correct data can be retrieved via the GraphQL endpoint.
 * Alternatively, deploy this with Ansible and a valid `datamodel.graphql` file to save time.